What's your RxIQ? Take the RxIQ quiz.

 The Office of National Drug Control Policy reports that more than 47 percent of teens get prescription drugs from their friends for free.
 About 10 percent buy them from their friends, and another 10 percent take them from friends without asking.

-Attorney General McKenna uses funds from consumer protection settlements with drug manufacturers—including the makers of OxyContin— to provide grants to promote drug abuse prevention and prescription drug safety.
+The Attorney General's Office uses funds from consumer protection settlements with drug manufacturers—including the makers of OxyContin— to provide grants to promote drug abuse prevention and prescription drug safety.
 To date those grants have totaled more than $2.7 million and include:

 - $600,000 dollars to fund the 2008 Washington State Prevention Summit, the Washington Prevention Youth Spring Forum, 2009 Fall Summit, the 2010 Spring Summit, the 2010 Fall Summit and the upcoming 2011 Spring Summit, where kids learn to use the latest technology to create prevention programs in their schools.

 - $683,000 to the State Department of Health to create a prescription drug monitoring program to prevent the “doctor shopping” that allows addicts to get access to dangerous drugs.